stratoserp/stratoserp/DATA_MODEL.md

 ### All functions and their subscriptions

-- Goods Receipt - Triggered by Goods Receipt
+- Goods receipt - Triggered by Goods receipt
   - ENTITY_INSERT - itemsInsert Loop through each item and update the refs and cost.

   - ENTITY_PRE_SAVE - itemLineEntityPresave Loop through each item received and create a new 'stock' item.